podioss/Data_Analytics/README.md

 # Data_Analytics
-A data analytics project for Fundamentals of Data Analytics
+A Data Analytics project for Fundamentals of Data Analytics